elmish/templates/README.md

 ## How to use ?

+:warning: You can't use `.` or `-` in your project name.
+We are already tracking [this issue](https://github.com/fable-elmish/templates/issues/7) and wait for a fix in [dotnet template](https://github.com/dotnet/templating/issues/402) :warning:

 ```bash
 # First we install the template using the is Name
 # For dotnet 1.x